Top 10 Watches to Pawn in 2020

 The pawnbroker will also assess whether the customer actually wants to retrieve the watch, basing the loan value on how important or sentimental the watch is to the person.
 If it’s a family heirloom, the customer is more likely to want it back after the loan period compared to someone who’s pawning a watch given to them by an ex-partner, for instance.
 Again, higher loan values may be offered if the watch is of personal value to the customer, as they’re more likely to pay the loan off.

-In order to ensure you get the best deal when negotiating a pawn contract for your luxury watch, it’s always a good idea to choose a reputable and professional pawnbroker, such as New Bond Street Pawnbrokers.
+In order to ensure you get the best deal when negotiating a pawn contract for your luxury watch, it’s always a good idea to choose a reputable and professional pawnbroker in London, such as New Bond Street Pawnbrokers.